Rule 5101:2-13-02 | Application and amendments for a family child care provider license.

 (5) Services offered.

-The provider shall complete an updated JFS 00598 and submit to ODJFS within thirty days of the change, for type A homes only.
+The provider shall log into OCLQS to complete and submit the information within thirty days of the change, for type A homes only.

-(1) Recommend the application for approval or denial to the ODJFS within ninety days of receiving a completed application.
+(2) Recommend the application for approval or denial to the ODJFS within ninety days of receiving a completed application.
 The completed application includes all of the requirements in appendix A to this rule with the exception of the completed background check pursuant to rule 5101:2-13-09 of the Administrative Code.
+The completed application also indicates that the provider is ready for the prelicensing inspection.

-(2) Recommend the request for change of location, move to a temporary location or a voluntary temporary closure status to ODJFS within five business days of receiving the request and all required written documentation.
+(4) Recommend the approval or denial of the request for change of location, move to a temporary location or a voluntary temporary closure status to ODJFS within five business days of receiving the request and all required written documentation.

-(3) Provide the applicant with the JFS 08087 "Ohio Communicable Disease Chart" (rev. 12/2016) when a recommendation is made to ODJFS to license the applicant.
+(5) Provide the applicant with the JFS 08087 "Ohio Communicable Disease Chart" when a recommendation is made to ODJFS to license the applicant.

 Amplifies: 5104.022, 5104.018, 5104.017, 5104.03